 There is more to see here than a waterfall.
 Parking is available in a well-marked pullover area.

 After a short hop and a skip across the road, you will find a set of stairs leading you to a path.
-The beautiful stone guardrail along the way is coated with lichens and moss.
+You will delight in the beautiful stone guardrail coated with lichens and moss along the way.
 It just sets the tone for the gorgeous setting.

 Your walk is short and easy.
 After descending the steps, the trail levels out and takes you around a slight bend.
 Here you have a fantastic view of the waterfall and a pretty arched bridge spanning the 100-foot canyon.